AndrewQuijano/sensory/README.md

 ## Project status
 Currently the following issues need to resolved
-* The Android version of sensory is still in progress of being refactored
+* The Android version of sensory is still in progress of being refactored before being put on this repository
-* iOS sensory does not have a magnetometer
 * iOS sensory can't collect Wi-Fi MAC Addresses and RSSI signal strength.
 This may prove to be near impossible as Apple have no equivalent to Wi-Fi manager class as in Android?
-* Documentation needs improvement as well.
+* Documentation needs improvement.

-This should be taken care of during the Winter break in December before Spring 2021 semester.
+* Henning requested to investigate if sensory rssi feature is obtained from Wi-Fi or cell tower.
+Ensure rssi is from Wi-Fi and record in each row the MAC address of the AP.
+* Henning requested to get the barometric pressure at sea level alongside the measurement from the sensors.

+Currently, as I have a new iPhone device, this will require some further testing.